miwipe/KapCopenhagen/README.md

 bowtie2-build --threads 50 $file $file
 done
 ```

+## Preprocessing quality check, adaptor trimming and mapping the raw sequence data

-### merging raw data per sample and trimming adaptors
+### Merging and trimming

-Create a list of uniq sample names which needs to be merged cutting option -f might vary depending on your local file system.
+Merge all raw data per sample and trim adaptors by first creating a list of uniq sample names which needs to be merged (OBS! cutting option -f might vary depending on your local file system.)
 ```
 ll *fastq.gz | cut -f7 -d/ | uniq > merge.list